rbondare/rbondare/README.md

 🎓 PhD Student in Neuroscience | 🧠 Exploring neural circuits, visual attention, and sensorimotor transformations

-🔍 About Me
+🔍 Research Focus:
-Research Focus: Investigating how neuromodulation affects visual processing in the Superior Colliculus (SC).
+Investigating how neuromodulation affects visual processing in the Superior Colliculus (SC).